earthobservations/wetterdienst/README.rst

 https://wetterdienst.readthedocs.io/

-For the whole functionality, check out the `Wetterdienst API`_ section of our documentation, which will be constantly updated.
+For the whole functionality, check out the `Usage documentation and examples`_ section of our documentation, which will be constantly updated.
 To stay up to date with the development, take a look at the changelog_.
 Also, don't miss out our examples_.